 - Render: The page is displayed to the visitor

 The second step (response) is entirely dependent on your hosting server.
 In the first step, the visitor makes a request, then waits for the server to respond.
+If the server is too busy handling other requests then it might not perform the way it’s supposed to.
+This is quite common in shared hosting where we are promised to get unlimited resources but those resources are further shared with hundreds of other sites as well.
 The delay in server response can affect the overall performance of a page to load.
 As a result, a slow web page load affects the SEO as well as user experience.

 What is Server Response Time?